youngtuotuo/Deep-Q-Learning-Tetris/README.md

 ## 2020-04-27

-1.

-## 2020-04-26

-1. Store the values, then every time we want we can train the model.

-### TODO

 1. Modify the whole loop.
     * Begin: Generate data or train the model and watch how it performs.
         * If generate: After gameover, ask keep generating or training the model.
         * If train: Display the amount of actions had taken.
 Only collect the data that get score.
 2. Create new algorithm diagram.

+## 2020-04-26

+1. Store the values, then every time we want we can train the model.

 ## 2020-04-23